-Free security software that keeps your logins under lock and key to protect your online accounts
+Free security software that keeps your logins under lock and key

 With so much of our data now stored online – including work, photos, emails, bank account details – strong passwords have never been more important.
-Unfortuantely, the sheer number of online accounts necessary for everyday life means it’s hard to think up and memorize a different strong password for every service.
+Unfortunately, the sheer number of online accounts necessary for everyday life means it’s hard to think up and memorize a different strong password for every service.

-Keepass does the hard work for you, and stores the resulting strong passwords in an encrypted vault protected by a master login or key file.
+KeePass Password Safe does the hard work for you, and stores the resulting strong passwords in an encrypted vault protected by a master login or key file.

-Keepass encrypts usernames, passwords and notes using the Advanced Encryption Standard (AES) and Twofish algorithms, and they remain encrypted while the program is running so they won’t be cached to disk.
-Unlike Avast Free Antivirus’s built-in password manager, Keepass is portable, so you can carry it on a USB stick and it won’t save anything to your Windows registry.
+KeePass encrypts usernames, passwords and notes using the Advanced Encryption Standard (AES) and Twofish algorithms, and they remain encrypted while the program is running so they won’t be cached to disk.
+Unlike Avast Free Antivirus’s built-in password manager, KeePass is portable, so you can carry it on a USB stick and it won’t save anything to your Windows registry.

 Best of all, because it’s open source, it’s in constant active development and any security vulnerabilities can be patched the moment they’re discovered.

-Download here: Keepass
+Download here: KeePass Password Safe